-BYU Law School is hosting a virtual book launch event today for Professor Justin Collings’ new book, Scales of Memory published by Oxford University Press.
+BYU Law School is hosting a virtual book launch event today for Professor Justin Collings’ new book, Scales of Memory: Constitutional Justice and Historical Evil, published by Oxford University Press.
 According to OUP, the book:

 - “Explores how the constitutional courts in the United States, Germany, and South Africa have invoked slavery, Nazism, and apartheid – three historical evils – as an aid in constitutional interpretation